DataBiosphere/terra-resource-buffer/buffer-clienttests/README.md

 Each service account JSON files in the resources/serviceaccounts directory of this project specifies a default file path for the client secret file.
 This default path should match where the render-config.sh script puts the secret.

+## Covered Tests
+### Buffer performacnce & resistance test
+Make 400 cocurrent request to grab 400 projects from Buffer.
+Expect they all success then pool is refilled within 2 hours.
+The number is decided by real Community Workbench traffic(< 400 per day) and Broad Terra GKE rate limit(unknown but ~500)